BabylonJS/OldDocumentationSite/content/resources/Library/BabylonJS_and_PixiJS.md

 });
 ```

-It is also possible to combine these and have Pixi.js stages behind and in front of a Babylon.js stage.
+It is also possible to combine these and have Pixi.js stages behind and in front of a Babylon.js scene.

 ```
 engine.runRenderLoop(function() {